-Software as a Service (SaaS) companies far and wide are adding Generative Artificial Intelligence (Generative AI) features, such as ChatGPT, Bard, and Bing.ai) to their offerings.
-It’s important to note that these features come with additional legal risks and requirements.
-This means updates to your Terms, Privacy Policies, and agreements in general are necessary.
+Software as a Service (SaaS) companies are adding Generative Artificial Intelligence (Generative AI) features to their offerings.
+These features come with additional legal risks and requirements, which means updates to Terms, Privacy Policies, and agreements in general are necessary.
 This post assumes that your SaaS offering has a well laid out Terms, and will give you a high level overview of key updates specifically for Generative AI Features.

-Terms around Content Ownership are important.
-Not only do your Customers want to know who owns the content they submit to your Generative AI-driven solution, you should also let them know that the Content is being processed through a third party Generative AI solution.
-Further, Generative AI solutions utilize large language models – which require content to be analyzed and utilized to improve upon the services being offered.
-This means that you should let end users know that their content will be used to improve upon the large language model the solution utilizes.
+Terms around use of user input and output (content) are important.
+Your Customers want to know who owns and sees the content shared with and generated by your Generative AI-driven solution, and you should let them know that the content is being processed through a third party.
+Generative AI solutions utilize large language models – which, depending on your agreement with the provider, may cause content to be analyzed and utilized to improve on the AI itself.
+Customers should understand that their content may be used to improve upon the large language models and the implications of sharing certain kinds of information.

 Accuracy or Guarantee Disclaimer

 Generative AI solutions are known to produce “hallucinations”.
 This is because they’re fed off basically scraping the internet, so false information is mixed in there.
-For example, a couple of lawyers recently utilized a Generative AI solution to do legal research – and this ended up producing fake legal cases.
+For example, a couple of lawyers recently utilized a Generative AI solution to do legal research and present that research in court – and this ended up producing fake legal cases.
 You should have a clear accuracy and guarantee disclaimer that lets end users know that they should not rely on the accuracy of outputs, and disclaim liability accordingly.
 Use at your own risk.

 Use Restrictions